Azure/data-management-zone/docs/guidance/DataManagementAnalytics-CostEstimates.md

 ## Data Management Zone

 In a production scenario, it is recommended to rely on the Azure Firewall and Private DNS Zones hosted in the connectivity Hub of [Enterprise-Scale Landing Zones](https://github.com/Azure/Enterprise-Scale).
-In MVPs, users may rely on the Azure Firewall and Private DNS Zones bundled with Data Management & Analytics.
+In MVPs, users may rely on the Azure Firewall and Private DNS Zones bundled with Cloud-scale Analytics.
 Hence, two different cost calclations are provided which can be found below:

 - [Pricing Calculator - Data Management Zone w/o Azure Firewall and Private DNS Zones](https://azure.com/e/070df56959aa4ee89d42e60a1dc3c77b)
 - [Pricing Calculator - Data Management Zone w/ Azure Firewall and Private DNS Zones](https://azure.com/e/3ebdcf80bc9b4d7bb385e555c027c9de)